Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 FF is all 1, 00 is all 0.

-0 is a poistive and 1 is a negative, tooscompliment.
+0 is a poistive and 1 is a negative, tom's compliment.
 Goes from 252 to -128 + 127.
+Always add 1 to the equation.

+If you wire gates correctly you can create an adder.

-Mthod works as decimal to binary, invert, compliment by adding (1) and then it will turn into a negtaive decimal.
+Method works as decimal to binary, invert, compliment by adding (1) and then it will turn into a negtaive decimal.

+Boolean logic and transistors logic, boolean logic is algebra created to represent Ture and False of AND, OR and also Note gates.
+Transistor logic uses transistors to provide the same Gates in which creates would create circuits.

+AND Gate, example - 0,0 = 0, 0,1 =0.
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*